Skip to content

 Short answers, pulled from the story.

-When did the genre rock and roll acquire its name?
+When did rock and roll first get its name as a music genre?